-R. Kyle Bocinsky, Andrew Gilreath-Brown, Keith Kintigh, Timothy A. Kohler, Allen Lee, Bertram Ludaescher, Timothy McPhillips
+R. Kyle Bocinsky, Andrew Gilreath-Brown, Keith Kintigh, Ann Kinzig, Timothy A. Kohler, Allen Lee, Bertram Ludaescher, Timothy McPhillips

 SKOPE Data are Modeled.
-It is important to recognize that the SKOPE datasets provide modeled, not measured, values for gridded data for a series of minimal time steps.
-Information about the models is provided in the dataset metadata (click on the blue circled “i”) to the right of the dataset title and in publications referenced in the metadata.
-The dataset metadata also includes a discussion of the sources of uncertainty in the values provided.
+It is important to recognize that the SKOPE datasets provide modeled, not measured, data values.
+Information about the models is provided in the dataset metadata and in publications referenced therein.
+To view the metadata click on the icon (the red triangle enclosing an “!”) displayed to the right of the dataset title.
+We use that symbol to warn users that in interpreting SKOPE data, they should be aware of important information contained in the metadata including a discussion of the uncertainty associated with the modeled data.
 In general, there are a number of interacting sources of uncertainty and it is not possible to provide a single quantitative measure of uncertainty (which in some cases can vary from year to year and spatial cell to spatial cell).
-In interpreting the both raw and summarized data provided by SKOPE, it is essential that uncertainty in the provided values be taken into account.
+In interpreting both the raw and summarized data provided by SKOPE, it is essential that uncertainty be taken into account.

-If you have a dataset you would like to contribute, please contact us using the CONTACT link at the bottom of the web site footer.
-Also please email us if you discover any bugs or have any suggestions.
-The GITHUB link takes you to the project GitHub site. [what would someone do there?]
+Contributing Datasets, Reporting Bugs.
+If you have a dataset you would like to contribute, discover any bugs, or have any suggestions, please contact us using the CONTACT link at the bottom of the web site footer.
+You can also email us directly at email@example.com or visit our GitHub site to report an issue (https://github.com/openskope/skopeui/issues) or participate in discussions (https://github.com/openskope/skopeui/discussions) about the app.

 Using the App

-The LOAD ANALYSIS button at the right of the navigation bar allows you resume a previous analysis where you left off, assuming that you downloaded the analysis file from the Analyze Data Page before you exited SKOPE.
-Load Analysis restores the dataset, selected area, selected variable, and time range [anything else?].
+The LOAD SKOPE ANALYSIS button , near the right margin of the header or in the menu, allows you resume a previous analysis where you left off, assuming that you downloaded the analysis file from the Analyze Data Page before you exited SKOPE.
+Load Analysis restores the dataset, selected area, selected variable, and time range.

 Select Dataset Page

 SKOPE opens to the Select Dataset page.
-Select a dataset by clicking on the dataset title in the right pane of the app window.
+Select a dataset by clicking on the orange-underlined dataset title in the right pane of the app window.
 You can scroll though the available datasets on the right side of the window.
-The displayed map for each dataset shows its spatial coverage and the description on the right provides some detail including its temporal scope, variables included, and spatial and temporal resolution.
+The displayed map for each dataset shows its spatial coverage and the description on the right provides some detail, including the temporal scope of the dataset, variables included, and spatial and temporal resolution

 View Metadata.
-Clicking on the “i” icon next to the dataset title opens a window that displays the additional details of the dataset metadata.
-(Also available on other pages).
+Clicking on the icon to the right of the dataset title opens a window that displays the dataset metadata.
+This icon is also available on other pages, displayed to the right of the dataset title, below the header.

 Filter Datasets.
 You can filter the view of available datasets by selecting a variable, entering a keyword, and/or a time range of interest in the filter options below the navigation bar.